 Temporary Amendment expired September 29, 2009.

+15A NCAC 02D .1412 is proposed for readoption without substantive changes as follows:

 15A NCAC 02D .1412 PETITION FOR ALTERNATIVE LIMITATIONS

-(a) If the owner or operator of a source subject to the requirements of Rule .1407, .1408, or .1409(b) of this Section:
+(a) The owner or operator of a source subject to the requirements of 15A NCAC 02D .1407, .1408, or .1409(b) may petition the Director for an alternative limitation pursuant to Paragraph (b) or (c) of this Rule if they:

-(1) cannot achieve compliance with the applicable limitation after reasonable effort to satisfy the requirements of Rules .1407, .1408, or .1409 of this Section or if the requirements of Rules .1407, .1408, or .1409 of this Section are not RACT for the particular source; and
+(1) cannot achieve compliance with the applicable limitation after reasonable effort to satisfy the requirements of 15A NCAC 02D .1407, .1408, or .1409 or if the requirements in these Rules are not RACT for the particular source; and

-(2) cannot provide reasonable assurance for overall compliance at a facility through the implementation of an emissions averaging plan as provided for in Rule .1410 of this Section;
+(2) cannot provide reasonable assurance for overall compliance at a facility through the implementation of an emissions averaging plan pursuant to 15A NCAC 02D .1410.

-the owner or operator may petition the Director for an alternative limitation according to Paragraph (b) or (c) of this Rule.

 (b) To petition the Director for an alternative limitation, the owner or operator of the source shall submit;